amirilf/IPV4-information-chrome/README.md

-This is an useful and simple Extention to get information about IP4 address
+This is an useful and simple Extention to get IP4 address